 My schedule was always full.
 Someone or something was always competing for my time.

 We can fill our lives with busyness no matter what age or stage of life.
 Making time for God requires effort, purposeful attention, and a search of our hearts.

-Spending time with God should be our priority.
+Giving your time to God should be your priority.
 It’s not about having the time; it’s making the time for God.
 So how do you make time for God?

 • Be intentional about evaluating how and where you spend your time.
 A good starting place is to think about your day and decide where you can give God the attention he deserves.
 Set an alarm on your phone, put it in your planner, whatever works for you- but evaluate first and then commit to making the time.

 There were years when my time with God was best spent after everyone was in bed.
 That was when the least distractions occurred.

 Different seasons of life bring different distractions and my time with God has now changed to the mornings.